Arkansas Razorbacks football: Conference opponents

 From 1992 to 2023, Arkansas played in the West Division of the SEC and played each opponent in the division each year along with several teams from the East Division.
 The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Razorbacks to play against the other members of the conference.
 Only the 2024 conference schedule was announced on June 14, 2023, while the conference still considers a new format for the future.

+Arkansas' yearly SEC opponents from 2026 to 2029 are LSU, Missouri and Texas.
+The Razorbacks will play one group of six conference opponents in 2026 and 2028, and the other six in 2027 and 2029.

 Non-conference opponents

-Announced non-conference schedules as of September 4, 2025.
+Announced non-conference schedules as of August 20, 2026.